Srijon25/ChronosLang/spec.md

      ► their latest values

-     ► updates appearing live as the program progresses
+     ► temporal variables with their history

 ● Play (time-travel playback)
-  When the user types play (or clicks the play button if you have it), the GUI:
+  When the user clicks play, the GUI:

-     ► replays previously recorded states
+     ► advances logical time in small steps

-     ► shows how variables changed over time
+     ► applies scheduled timeline events

-     ► steps through the execution timeline frame-by-frame
+     ► shows how temporal variables change over time

-This feature represents time debugging — you can move through earlier moments of execution and see the variable values exactly as they were then.
+This feature represents time debugging — you can move through earlier moments of execution and see the temporal variable values exactly as they were then.

 ⚠ Limitations (Important & Honest)